 - Fragrance-free, mild dish soap

-- Tent/gear cleaner
+- Tent/gear cleaner (see bottom of this guide)

 Step 1: Prepare your tent